 “No,” of course, was how the sister-who-didn’t-yet-know-she-was-(or had)-a-sister answered.

-But the friend was convincing enough to encourage her to meet this other young lady who looked so much like her, and so off she went.
-The sister was quite the seamstress and made most of her clothes.
+But the friend was convincing enough to encourage her–and the woman who looked remarkably like her–to meet, so off she went.
+The young woman was quite the seamstress and made most of her clothes.
 On that particular day, she was wearing a particular dress she’d made of a particular yellow fabric she favored: theoretically, a one-of-a-kind piece.
 She did her hair up the way she liked to do it, and put on her favorite pair of shoes to go with the dress.